TheMatjaz/RangeForce/README.md

 def with_rangeforce():
     value = int(input('How many hours do you sleep per day? ')) return rf.limited(value, 0, 24, 'Hours of sleep')  # Magically in 1 line
+    # In case of error it raises a RangeError with a simple readable message:
+    # rangeforce.RangeError: Hours of sleep must be in range [0, 24].
+42 found
+    # instead.
 ```

 Features
 ----------------------------------------

-- Validate that a value is within a [min, max] interval
+- Validate that a value is within a [min, max] interval or equal to another one
   - Including case when min is -infinity and max is +infinity
   - Optional enforcing of the type (e.g. the value must be a float)
 - Functions to validate that a value is an unsigned/signed integer